Bhutanese

 Cultural Symbols Motifs

-Symbols such as the 'druk' (thunder dragon) and the 'torma' (ritual cake) are prevalent, representing protection and spiritual offerings.
+Symbols like the dragon and the lotus are prevalent, representing power and purity.

 What Brings Joy